 • Ellor-Gǣst: On Translating Grendel's Mother

-As an English and Creative Writing major, I focused on Medieval literature and writing fiction.
-I specifically concentrated on Old English and Old Norse literature.
-I completed my English Critical Honors Thesis on Beowulf and Hrólfs Saga Kraka, as a culmination of my major.
+At Dartmouth College, I focused on Old English and Old Norse literature and writing fiction.
+I completed my English Critical Honors Thesis on Beowulf and Hrólfs Saga Kraka as a culmination of my major.

 Work with Old English and Old Norse literature: